HimaniJoshi0/CodePen/README.md

 # CodePen
-I developed a clone of CodePen using html css and javascript.
+I developed a clone of CodePen using html css and react.